Sarcophagus Front, The Return of the Body of Meleager to Kalydon, 220–230 AD

 • Introduce sequential words such as next, later, then, finally.

-• Read the following pages that provide detailed information about the works of art.
-Summarize the story each artist uses.
+• Read "Connecting to the Work of Art" that provides detailed information about the work of art.
+Summarize the story.

-• Using the descriptions and lists of adjectives and adverbs generated above, have students write stories to accompany the storyboards produced in the art lesson.
+• Using the descriptions and lists of adjectives and adverbs generated above, have students write narratives.
+Optional: narratives can accompany the storyboards produced in the art lesson, entitled “Drawing Storyboards”.
 Encourage students to include rich details and dialogue to bring their stories to life.